 Situated in the center of Indonesia’s vast archipelago 8 degrees below the equator, Bali is Indonesia’s premier international tourist destination.
 Its ancient Hindu culture, towering volcanoes, terraced rice paddies watered by the UNESCO-designated Subak irrigation system, tumbling waterfalls, scenic beaches, renowned coral reefs and epic surf swell, all bathed in Bali’s alluring mysticism, attract visitors by the millions each year, as does its plentiful nightlife, shopping, spa, yoga and retreat offerings.

-Bali’s many charms and international airport make her an ideal charter springboard to the natural and cultural treasures of Lombok, Sumbawa and Komodo islands.
+Bali’s many charms and international airport make it an ideal charter springboard to the natural and cultural treasures of Lombok, Sumbawa and Komodo islands.
 While Bali seas are too rough on the west and south sides to allow a charter to circle the island, calm cruising grounds on the eastern and northern coasts deliver charter guests to Bali’s best snorkel and dive destinations and afford easy access to its magnificent neighbors to the east.

 Bali is a living remnant of the legendary Buddhist-Hindu Majapahit Empire (1293-1500AD) and the only Hindu stronghold in a sea of Muslim and Christian islands.
 Infused with animism and magic, its singular brand of Hinduism is gracefully expressed through its otherworldly Barong and Legong dances, percussive gamelan music, brightly colored ceremonies, daily offerings of woven palm fronds holding frangipani and incense, and in over 10,000 temples dotting the island.

 Despite rampant tourism development and modernization, the Balinese have retained their rich cultural traditions.
 Ceremonial processions take precedence over all other concerns, bringing modern life to a halt.
-Balinese are renowned for their artistic accomplishments including sculpture, painting, and leather, wood and metalwork, and for their warm, generous and playful natures.
+Balinese are renowned for their artistic accomplishments including sculpture, painting and leather, wood and metalwork, and for their warm, generous and playful natures.

 There are as many experiences to have in Bali as there are temples, and the tropical paradise offers a bounty for every traveler.
 A surfer’s heaven and a spiritual and nature seeker’s dreamland, Bali is flush with historic sites documenting past kingdoms, and presents a wealth of activities from parasailing and trekking to indulging in traditional spa treatments and sipping Bintangs on the beach.